Multi-Choice Home Loans IDR processes

 Independently Licensed Brokers

-Where the complaint is of a nature whereby the complaint arises from the conduct of an independent broker operating under his/her own Australian Credit Licence (ACL) and CIO membership or that of another license holder, the complaint will also be required to be lodged with the Complaints Officer of the relevant ACL license holder who will be the primary Complaints Officer responsible for resolving the complaint.
+Where the complaint is of a nature whereby the complaint arises from the conduct of an independent broker operating under his/her own Australian Credit Licence (ACL) and AFCA membership or that of another license holder, the complaint will also be required to be lodged with the Complaints Officer of the relevant ACL license holder who will be the primary Complaints Officer responsible for resolving the complaint.

 The Multi-Choice Home Loans Pty Ltd Complaints Officer will ensure that the complaint is lodged with the relevant party/Complaints Officer, assist with the investigation of the complaint and mediation of a resolution, follow the standard IDR process as detailed here in.